On this day: Krakatau's massive eruption

 ON 27 AUGUST 1883, one of the most violent eruptions in history tore apart the Indonesian volcano of Krakatoa – known locally as Krakatau – destroying its underlying island and clouding the world in ash.

 The first signs of activity at Krakatoa occurred in late May of the same year, when the volcano erupted unexpectedly, sending a plume of smoke 10km into the atmosphere.
 By early August vents were regularly spewing lava and gas from the side of the volcano.

 An 1888 lithograph of the 1883 eruption of Krakatoa.
 (Image: Lithograph: Parker & Coward, Britain)

 On the morning of 27 August, four massive eruptions occurred in quick succession, the last of these tearing open fissures in Krakatoa's walls, which geochemistry Professor Simon Turner from Macquarie University says allowed sea water to pour into the magma chamber, precipitating the final explosion.

 Further volcanic eruptions on Krakatoa since 1883 have led to the creation of a new volcanic island, known as Anak Krakatau ("Child of Krakatoa").
-The island, which Simon Turner says "is geologically active and likely to erupt in the future," grows at the rate of 13 cm each week.
-Indonesia's Anak Krakatua erupting in 2005.
+The island, which Simon Turner says "is geologically active and likely to erupt in the future", grows at the rate of 13cm each week.